 Open Up is a free weekly gathering, where we sit, listen and talk openly with each other.
 It's an opportunity to come and talk to people your own age about the stuff that’s going on in your life.

 We talk about all kinds of stuff at Open Up, including: expectations, family, social media, identity, alienation, work pressures, school, anxiety, masculinity, body-image, depression, friends, control, lessons learned, challenges we’re dealing with, relationships, life lessons... the list goes on.

 We often deal with this stuff in isolation, but why?
 It's called stigma, and we're here to break it - by talking honestly, openly and often.
+And while we know it’s easier said than done, talking to someone can lift such a weight off your shoulders.
 We're normalising stuff that was once hard to talk about, by talking about it!

 Joining is easy and free: Just rock up.
 No bookings.
 No signing up.
 No payments.
 You don’t even have to commit to coming regularly, just turn up when you feel like it.